ls1intum/Artemis/docs/user/orion.rst

  3. Each programming exercise provides a button to edit the exercise in Orion |edit-in-intellij-button|.
 The button is rightmost in the table an might require scrolling.
 This downloads the template, solution and test repository of the exercise.
  4. Edit the repository files in IntelliJ.
  5. To submit the changes, click |submit-button|.
 This commits and pushes all local changes to their respective repository.
- 6. The integrated browser displays the editor to edit the problem statement.
+ 6. The integrated browser displays the editor to update the problem statement.
- 7. To test the code locally, click |test-locally-button|, which copies the tests with the local template or solution (whichever was selected) into a new folder and execute them locally.
+ 7. To test the code locally, click |test-locally-button|, which copies the tests with the local template or solution (whichever was selected) into a new folder and executes them locally.

 Assessment in Orion
 -------------------